KVance1010/accessibility/README.md

 ## License

-Please refer to the LICENSE in the repo.
+Please refer to the LICENSE in the repo. # Accessibility Standards